fingerprintjs/fingerprint-pro-server-api-php-sdk/docs/Model/ProductsResponse.md

 # ProductsResponse
-Contains all the information from each activated product - Fingerprint Pro or Bot Detection
+Contains all information about the request identified by `requestId`, depending on the pricing plan (Pro, Pro Plus, Enterprise)

 ## Properties